tony0021074/kaggle-housePricePrediction/README.md

 Kaggle House Price Prediction
 ==============================
+Work of a school group project.\
-School group project is to participate in the [Kaggle House Price Prediction competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+Students need to participate in the [Kaggle House Price Prediction competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+Sumite codes, final rank and score to teacher.
+Give a presentation.